-The second core pillar of our investment strategy is that valuation always matters-that a great company only becomes a great investment if it is bought and eventually sold at a great price.
-While earnings growth is critical to our strategy, we do not want to dilute that growth by also suffering substantial multiple compression over time by overpaying for our purchases.
-We thus underwrite each holding, regardless of the value at which we purchase it, to compress to a market multiple or maintain a below market multiple (should the security trade there at the time of purchase) over time in calculating our expected exit price in order to determine if we can make at least a double on each position over the coming 4-6 years.
-This value orientation, we believe, is critical to both helping generate our long term returns and also providing a margin of safety for each investment should our prediction of the company's future earnings not materialize as quickly as we or the market expects or if the market falters for a period of time (in a correction or even a bear market) that drives down the prices for all equities.
+The second core pillar of our investment strategy is that valuation always matters -that a great growth or secularly challenged company only becomes a great investment when the long and short positions are also put on at great valuations.
+While earnings are critical to our strategy, we do not want to dilute the impact of earnings trends by executing our trades at excessively high or low prices.
+This value orientation, we believe, is critical to both helping generate our long term returns and also providing a margin of safety for each investment should our prediction of the company's future earnings not materialize as quickly as we or the market expects and/or if the market falters for a period of time (in a correction or even a bear market) that drives down the prices for all equities.
 In each of these instances, those firms with excessive valuations are often punished more harshly than those that are more reasonably priced.

-Although many believe that you generally can't have your cake (buy great growth companies) and eat it too (at great prices) we have found that, regardless of the current state of the market or the economy, there are several fact patterns that occur in which high growth companies also trade at attractive prices in relation to their future earnings potential which has provided us, in both weak and strong equity markets, the opportunity to own a diversified portfolio of attractively valued growth stocks that we expect to at least double over the coming 4-6 years.
-These fact patterns include - Higher for Longer; Compounding Core Units; Hidden Values; Controversy; and Broader Market Corrections or Bear Markets - and we discuss each in more detail below.
+Although many believe that you generally can't have your cake (buy great companies and short challenged ones) and eat it too (at great prices) we have found that, regardless of the current state of the market or the economy, there are several fact patterns that occur in which high growth companies also trade at attractive prices and struggling companies trade at premium prices in relation to their future earnings potential which has provided us, in both weak and strong equity markets, the opportunity to invest in a diversified portfolio of attractively valued longs and shorts while also maintaining less than full market net exposure.
+These fact patterns include - Higher (or Lower) for Longer; Compounding (or Contracting) Core Units; Hidden Values (or Liabilities); Controversy; and Broader Market Corrections or Bear Markets - and we discuss each in more detail below.

-Higher for Longer
+Higher (or Lower) for Longer

-One example that has repeated itself regularly throughout our careers is when we find a business that is dominating a sector of the economy that is in the early innings of a large secular growth trend.
+With respect to our long book, one example that has repeated itself regularly throughout our careers is when we find a business that is dominating a sector of the economy that is in the early innings of a large secular growth trend.
 These are instances where, even if a company is loved by many on the Street, we come to the conclusion that the company's long term earnings potential is still being underestimated, resulting in the company also presenting a compelling value.
 Take, for example, a company that is growing revenue and earnings at a high rate, let's say 40% or more year-over-year, but also trades at a high PE of, let's say, 40x earnings.
 While, at first, this multiple seems excessive, if the company's growth is sustained at this high level, you are today paying less than 15x year three earnings and less than 8x year five earnings-both of which are time periods beyond the range the Street generally uses in crafting their price targets.
 Given our 4-6 year time horizon, this power of compounding earnings can generate great returns even if the P/E is cut in half in the future (in the above example, even if the P/E ratio goes from 40x to 20x in year 5, we would still make well in excess of our expected double in total return).